 But are these little beasties that much of a problem?
 Will they spoil your trip?

-I’ve travelled around Scotland for, oh, years and years, and my answer is: possibly a little – but it all depends where you go.
+I’ve travelled around Scotland for, oh, years and years, and if asked if they should be a consideration, then I’d say possibly a little – but it all depends where you go.
 If you travel in the Lowlands then midges in Scotland won’t be much of an issue.

 If you’re in the Highlands and the wind-speed is more than 5mph (8km/ph), then the same applies.